top of page

 • Jan 14

-• 3 min read
+• 4 min read

-For decades, the Cleveland Clinic was a titan of medicine, renowned globally for its surgical prowess and groundbreaking research.
+For decades, the Cleveland Clinic has been a titan of medicine, renowned globally for its surgical prowess and groundbreaking research.
 Clinically, they were practically unbeatable.
 Yet, there was a quiet, nagging problem: patients often felt like little more than a diagnosis on a chart.
 Despite their top-tier outcomes, patient satisfaction scores lagged, stuck in the bottom percentile.
 How could a world-class institution be failing at the very human element of healthcare?

 The answer, as they discovered, lay not in new technology or more complex procedures, but in a radical operational shift driven by a deep dive into the patient experience.